ViaScientific/vfdocs/docs/ViaFoundry/data/data-guide.md

 ### Connect your Cloud with Foundry vCloud

-For users seeking greater control of data management we allow you connect your private S3 or Google bucket to Via Foundry [vCloud](https://www.viascientific.com/products/) product.
+For users who want to use Via Foundry public cloud, but want a greater control of data we allow you connect your private S3 or Google bucket to Via Foundry [vCloud](https://www.viascientific.com/products/) product.
 Reach out to support to get started, `support@viascientific.com`.

 ## Upload from your computer

+!!! tip

+    When uploading data from your local machine to the cloud, it's crucial to organize your data effectively.
+This will make it much easier to locate your files when you need them.

 ### Prerequisites